oottppxx/enigma2/plugins/frenchs/README.md

 - prefix=<SOMETHING>: indicates we want to use
   <MARKER> as a prefix to the channel name, instead
   of the default which is to use it as a suffix;
+- clean=<SOMETHING>: indicates we want to cleanup the M3U data from possible UTF8 (or other) errors;
-- vapi=<SOMETHING>: forces use of VAPI, if you're using a branded Vaders reseller and can't be bothered to use a canonical 'vaders.tv' M3U URL;
+- vapi=<SOMETHING>: forces use of VAPI.
+NOTE WELL: if you don't know what you're doing with this parameter, don't touch it, as your XC provider credentials may be leaked to the hardcoded VAPI provider.
-  the default is to use XC API;
-  NOTE: usage of this parameter on non-Vaders providers WILL leak your credentials.

 Example of a typical XC API URL that would prefix a marker of '[+] ':